Trying to plan a trip to Paris can be overwhelming and time-consuming, especially for overseas travel.

 Before choosing where to stay, we recommend to read our Districts of Paris Guide, to get a sense of what Arrondissement of Paris suits you best.

-Viator and Get Your Guide – both are online tour operations with good reviews and customer satisfaction.
-Both have similar tours and prices.
-When we want to recommend a specific experience to our users, we always check on both sites and see which kind of tour fits best to what we are looking for.
+Viator and Get Your Guide – are two online tour operators with good reviews and customer satisfaction.
+Both have similar kind of tours and prices.
+When we want to recommend a specific experience to our users, we always check on both sites looking for the tour that matches with what we have in mind.
 If they propose the same kind of tour, we tend to pick the cheapest tour operator or the one with better reviews for that tour.

 OTHER TIPS TO VISIT PARIS